 If you want to write 50 quotes, how many opportunities do you need to process?

 If your conversion rate from opportunity to quote is 20%, then you need 250 opportunities.
 Do you have anywhere near this number?

 If you need 250 opportunities, how many prospects do you need?

 If 20% of the prospects you pursue eventually become an opportunity, then you need 1,250 prospects on the books.

 If you have 1,250 prospects and keep in touch, promote your brand, offer value, and generally don’t stink at marketing, then you will retain many of them.

-Let’s say you are good at keeping prospects and 80% stay engaged, then you only need to replace 250.
-That’s great news!
+Let’s say you are good at keeping prospects and 80% stay engaged, then you only need to find 250 new prospects per year.

 I Don’t Like Those Odds

 My point is that when I hear someone staking their future on one job, I know this is a company with no effective marketing, inadequate conversion skills, and probably little insight into their pipeline.

 Let’s assume you improve your close rate by being more selective and putting more focused effort into each proposal.
 Now, you are at a respectable 50% close rate.
 What happens to your sales funnel?